kndang/Cybersecurity-Portfolio/Android-Farkle/README.md

 - 🎲 Real-time dice rolling with image buttons
 - ✅ Selectable, lockable dice with visual state changes
 - 🧠 Turn scoring and Farkle detection
-- ♻️ Hot Dice Bonus: Using all six dice in a single round gives the player a fresh set of six dice and continues their turn
+- ♻️ Hot Dice Bonus: Using all six dice in a single round will automatically re-roll all dice and points earned so far will carry over - giving them a chance to score even more
 - 🏆 Game ends when a player reaches 10,000 points

+Add all points from the current turn to their turn total.
+Immediately get a fresh set of six dice to continue rolling.

+Continue their turn—no need

 ## 📊 Scoring Table